qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - `fork()` creates a new process that has only one thread.
 If another thread holds lock during forking, that lock will never release. `fork()` also has potential of security issues.
 - File name can contain `\n` `\r` `'` `"`.
 File name can be invalid UTF-8.
 - In Linux file names are case-sensitive, different to Windows and macOS.
+- glibc compatibility issue.
+A program that's build in a new Linux distribution dynamically links with a new version of glibc, then it may be incompatible with old versions of glibc in old systems.
+Can be fixed by static linking glibc or using containers.
+- Command line output buffering.
+For example, when using `sh kafka-console-consumer.sh ... | grep xxx` some results in the end may be not shown due to buffering.
+(TODO soluton)

 ### Backend-related